erlang-ls/erlang_ls/README.md

 are optional features according to the LSP protocol, so both approaches are valid.

-_sourcer_ support full-text synchronization, meaning that upon each change, the entire content of the modified buffer is sent to the server.
-All contents for all buffers are stored into the state of a single process, which seemed un-necessary. _erlang_ls_ has a dedicated supervisor for text synchronization purposes, where each opened buffer is modeled as a separate Erlang process with its own state, favouring decoupling.
+_sourcer_ supports full-text synchronization, meaning that upon each change the entire content of the modified buffer is sent to the server.
+All contents for all buffers are stored into the state of a single process.
+On the contrary, _erlang_ls_ has a dedicated supervisor for text synchronization purposes, where each opened buffer is modelled as a separate Erlang process with its own state, favouring decoupling.

 An interesting idea in _sourcer_ is the presence of a _database_ which